7 Steps to Quickly Develop Software that Delivers Customer Value

 Application development organizations are at a crossroads; traditional waterfall-style development processes are too costly and slow to keep pace with the fast-moving digital economy.
-Delivering software features and functionality quickly enough to meet market demands, requires shifting to a DevOps model.
+You need to shift to a DevOps model.

 The recent white paper Seven Steps to Quickly Develop Software that Delivers Customer Value suggests seven field-tested steps that can help organizations make the required changes to speed software to market.